 Leadership behavior connected to likeability and popularity usually results in problems with productivity and decision-making.
 Acting to increase likeability vs. acting to increase success is sure to create problems in any organization.
 We all need leaders we can respect, more than leaders we like.
 We need leaders we can trust to take the necessary decisions, even if those choices are hard to come to.

-But in today’s more people-oriented approach to leading, management styles that make leaders feel like “one of the team” are increasing in popularity.
+In today’s more people-oriented approach to leading, management styles that make leaders feel like “one of the team” are increasing in popularity.
 So what happens when leaders are too fixated on things that will make their coworkers like them, and are unwilling to make the hard calls?
 How do you become a great leader?

 It seems the best leaders are not only trusted to make the right call – but do so with a balanced and modest style that makes their team feel supportive and apart of the decision, versus it being a top-down autocracy.